PowerShell/PowerShell-RFC/Draft-Accepted/RFCNNNN-Install-PowerShell.md

 Plan to implement: Yes
 ---

-# Install-PowerShell7 Command
+# Install-PowerShell7 Native Command

-This RFC proposes adding a `install-powershell7` command to Windows to perform a simplified installation of the latest Long Term Service (LTS) release of PowerShell 7.
+This RFC proposes adding a `install-powershell7` native command to Windows to perform a simplified installation of the latest Long Term Service (LTS) release of PowerShell 7.

 ## Motivation